 By Lambert Strether of Corrente.

 “Obama and other TPP supporters used the China enforcement action [brought before the WTO on rice subsidies] to bolster the administration’s argument in support of passing the Pacific Rim deal this year.
 ‘It’s not enough to enforce the existing rules; as our global economy evolves, we have to ensure America plays a leading role in setting the highest standards for the rest of the world to follow,’ Obama said in a rarely seen statement accompanying a trade action.
-‘That’s what the Trans-Pacific Partnership, or TPP, is all about: n workers, farmers, and businesses ‘” [Politico].
+‘That’s what the Trans-Pacific Partnership, or TPP, is all about: putting American workers, farmers, and businesses first‘” [Politico].
 Hmm.
 “America first” sounds familiar, somehow.
 And I certainly hope the other signatories don’t take Obama seriously!

 “Huma raising money from worried supporters after Clinton’s diagnosis” [New York Post].
 Abedin: “We’ve got huge moments coming up — the first debate is in less than two weeks — and right now, all you need to do is say that you’re ready to stand and fight by Hillary’s side.”